50 Tips on Defining Your Best Customer

 · To apply a tighter focus on targeting have them focus on sub niches.

-To really make money, you need to niche market and
+To really make money, you need to niche market and then niche your sales staff. |

 · One might focus on women business owners, another on non profits, a third on government organizations, get the picture.